Skip to main content

 An example of this information is shown in the summary for Aldrin.
 Notice that a Chronic RfD for Aldrin is available on IRIS, so it is not listed here.

 The current methodology for the derivation of inhalation RfCs is detailed in "Methods for Derivation of Inhalation Reference Concentrations and Application of Inhalation Dosimetry" (U.S. EPA, 1994, EPA/600/8-90/066F).
 It should be noted that these methods are different from those used for oral RfDs because of (1) the dynamics of the respiratory system and its diversity across species and (2) differences in the physicochemical properties of contaminants (such as the size and shape of a particle or whether the contaminant is an aerosol or a gas).
-Parameters such as deposition, clearance mechanisms and the physicochemical properties of the inhaled agent are considered in the determination of the effective dose delivered to the target organ.
+Parameters such as deposition, clearance mechanisms, and the physicochemical properties of the inhaled agent are considered in the determination of the effective dose delivered to the target organ.

 The RfD or RfC is used as a reference point for gauging the potential effects of other exposures.
 Usually, exposures that are less than the RfD or RfC are not likely to be associated with health risks.
-As the frequency and intensity of exposures exceeding the RfD or RfC increases, the probability increases that adverse health effects may be observed in a human population.
+As the frequency and intensity of exposure exceeding the RfD or RfC increases, the probability increases that adverse health effects may be observed in a human population.
 Nonetheless, a clear distinction that would categorize all exposures below the RfD or RfC as "acceptable" (below the noncancer toxic effect threshhold1) and all exposures in excess of the RfD or RfC as "unacceptable" (causing adverse effects) cannot be made.
 In addition, RfD and RfC values, and particularly those with limitations in the quality or quantity of supporting data, are subject to change as additional information becomes available.

 RfD and RfC values that have been derived for carcinogens are based on noncancer endpoints only and should not be assumed to be protective against carcinogenicity.